kpfaulkner/ddlog/readme.md

 - mins : Last N minutes of logs to be searched
 - stats : Just show stats (counts currently) instead of displaying entire logs.
 - delim : Add text (-------) between each log entry displayed.
 Helps with spammy logs.
+- tail : Keep polling Datadog every 30 seconds for new log entries.
+Will not return/finish.
+- all : Return all logs.
+Takes priority over levels/query/env fields.